rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 [User Guide](https://web-dorado.com/wordpress-facebook-feed/installing.html)
 [Support Forum](https://web-dorado.com/forum/facebook-feed-wd.html)

 Do you plan to make your website more social?
 Do you want to include Facebook feeds based on a page/public group/your profile within a few steps?
 Do you want to control the content length, type and styling?
-WordPress Facebook feed plugin will offer these and hundreds of more options.

-Facebook Feed WD is a comprehensive tool for displaying Facebook feeds, events and photos in your website.
-With this plugin you will be able to display content from any page, public group and your profile (Pro version).

-Using this WordPress Facebook feed plugin you can contantly refresh your feed: either removing old content and replacing it with fresh posts or adding-up to the existing list of posts.
+WordPress Facebook feed plugin will offer these and hundreds of other options to create and publish custom feeds on your WordPress website.
+Facebook Feed WD is a comprehensive Facebook integration tool for displaying responsive Facebook feeds, events and photos in your website.
+With this plugin you will be able to display content from any Facebook fan page, public group and your profile (Pro version).
+Using this WordPress Facebook plugin you can constantly refresh your feed: either removing old content and replacing it with fresh posts or adding-up to the existing list of posts.
 You can set the number of posts to be displayed.

-You can display feeds in posts/pages using WordPress Facebook feed plugin shortcode or display them in widget area using the widget.
+You can show feeds in posts/pages using WordPress Facebook feed plugin shortcode or display them in widget area using the widget.

 The number of displayed Facebook feeds per each post/page is unlimited.
 You can add Facebook feeds based on different pages, groups and profile (Pro) within the same page.
-For Facebook pages  and groups you can choose the user roles whose posts will be shared- page owner/ group admin, group member/page fans or both.Hashtags and mentions included in posts will be preserved.

-Albums will be displayed with thumbnails which open up in lightbox.
-High-resolution lightbox images will be accompanied with filmstrip(Pro version), which will turn the standard display of images into an elegant gallery.
+For Facebook pages  and Facebook groups you can choose the user roles whose posts will be shared- page owner/ group admin, group member/page fans or both.
+Hashtags and mentions included in posts will be preserved.
+Facebook albums will be displayed with thumbnails which open up in lightbox.
+High-resolution lightbox images will be accompanied with filmstrip(Pro version), which will turn the standard display of images into an elegant Facebook gallery.
+The Facebook page plugin comes with a number of great features and functionality to allow you create anything from free simple feeds to custom feeds, including Facebook group events, Facebook likebox, Facebook feed gallery and more to increase engagement of your Facebook fans.
+In other words, Facebook Feed WD is a great social plugin for all those who need to display their social media feed on WordPress website, keep in constant touch with Facebook followers.
+This powerful, but at the same time easy custom solution will allow you to take your social networking to the next level by creating and publishing stylish Facebook feeds in just a few minutes.
 To make appearance and overall design changes you can use Themes (available with Pro version) .
 This section uses different style sets for each layout.

 ###IMPORTANT: